outde-xyz/website/content/Tutorials/locality_islands.md

 This is a very fast moving research program at this point, pretty much every month I figure out something new that changes how I think about islands.
 The TSL perspective I described here came first, and it certainly has its shortcomings.
-But I still like how it provides a very natural place for islands in the grammar without tying your hands to a point where exceptions become impossible to accommodate.
+But I still like how it provides a very natural place for islands in the grammar without tying your hands such much that exceptions become impossible to accommodate.
 If you assume that grammars have free rein over what projects as long as it stays within the preordained computational boundaries, then islands are expected, and so are exceptional non-islands.
 What's missing is the additional element of divine order that explains why islands aren't nearly as chaotic as they could be.